 The concept that inconsistent prosecutorial theories can lead to wrongful convictions is not theoretical-it unfortunately happens.
 See, e.g., Bankhead v.
 State, 182 S.W.3d 253, 259 (Mo.
 Ct.
 App.
-2006) (affirming order vacating murder conviction because the state "selectively presented contradictory evidence and arguments in three different cases depending upon which defendant was before the trial court"); Smith v.
+2006) (affirming order vacating murder conviction because the State "selectively presented contradictory evidence and arguments in three different cases depending upon which defendant was before the trial court"); Smith v.
 Groose, 205 F.3d 1045, 1051-54 (8th Cir.
 2000) (vacating murder conviction because "[t]he State's use of factually contradictory theories . . . fatally infected [the] conviction").
 That inconsistent prosecutorial theories similarly infected Mr. Johnson's case is the first wrongful-conviction hallmark that should give the Court pause.

-B. Unreliable Witness Identification
+II.
+Unreliable Witness Identification

 This case involves "earwitness identification," in which a witness testified she heard the defendant admit involvement in the crime.
 This is an identification method even less reliable than eyewitness identification.
 Nearly half of death-row exonerations have involved this sort of false "secondary confession"-i.e., a statement made by a third-party about someone else's supposed (but later proved to be false) admission of guilt.
-That number alone is staggering, but in light of the fact that Toforest Johnson was convicted on the basis of a single earwitness, who purportedly overheard a phone call in which Johnson purportedly confessed to the crime-even though she had never met Johnson, did not know him (or even who he was), and did not know his voice-the presence of earwitness identification in this case should be a huge red flag.
+That number alone is staggering, but in light of the fact that Toforest Johnson was convicted on the basis of a single earwitness, Violet Ellison, who purportedly overheard a phone call in which Johnson purportedly confessed to the crime-even though Ms. Ellison had never met Johnson, did not know him (or even who he was), and did not know his voice-the presence of earwitness identification in this case should be a huge red flag.

-&lt;sup>3 See Jessica K. Swanner & Denise R. Beike, Incentives Increase The Rate of False But Not True Secondary Confessions From Informants With an Allegiance to a Suspect, 34 Law & Hum.
-Behav.
-418 (2010) (noting that false secondary confessions were "present in 46% of the wrongful convictions in death row cases" (citations omitted)).
+&lt;sup>4 See Jessica K. Swanner & Denise R. Beike, Incentives Increase The Rate of False But Not True Secondary Confessions From Informants With an Allegiance to a Suspect, 34 LAW & HUM.
+BEHAV.

 That is so because witness identification is problematic: not just in earwitness identifications, but even in the far more common-but no more reliable-realm of eyewitness identification.
-The Innocence Project's work has revealed that mistaken eyewitness identifications contributed to approximately 71% of the 367 wrongful convictions in the United States overturned by post-conviction DNA evidence.
+The Innocence Project's work has revealed that mistaken eyewitness identifications contributed to approximately 69% of the 375 wrongful convictions in the United States overturned by post-conviction DNA evidence.
 This propensity of mistaken eyewitness identification to lead to wrongful convictions is just as prevalent in capital cases.
 In fact, the Center on Wrongful Convictions conducted a study of 86 defendants who were sentenced to death after Furman v.
 Georgia but were later exonerated, and they concluded that eyewitness testimony played a role in 46 of those 86 wrongful convictions.
 More than half.
-And in 33 of those 46 cases, like in this case, eyewitness (or, here, earwitness) testimony was the only evidence connecting the defendant to the crime.
-See Rob Warden, How Mistaken and Perjured Eyewitness Identification Testimony Put 46 Innocent Americans on Death Row, Center on Wrongful Convictions, Nw.
-L. Sch. at 2-3 (May 2, 2001), https://files.deathpenaltyinfo.org/legacy/files/pdf/StudyCWC2001.pdf.
+And in 33 of those 46 cases, like in this case, eyewitness (or, here, earwitness) testimony was the only evidence connecting the defendant